EnigmaCurry/openscad-part-maker/README.md

 # openscad-part-maker

-This is a self-service web frontend for making custom 3d printed parts via an OpenSCAD template.
+This is a self-service web app for making custom 3d printed parts via an OpenSCAD template.
 It presents a web form for a user to upload SVG assets and to specify custom parameters.
 It has an API for processing these inputs and downloading to the user's browser the resulting .STL file.

+## TODO

+ - This application is currently customized for the [template/tile.scad](template/tile.scad) file.
+Using other CAD files will require adjustment to the HTML form and Rust structs.
+In the future, the application could be made more adatable by parsing the options form the .scad file directly.

 ## Requirements

- - You will need Docker or Podman.
+ - The recommended installation method is with Docker or Podman:

    - Docker is recommended for servers, which runs the container in the root account.

    - Podman is recommended for workstations, which runs the container locally in your normal user account.

+ - Alternatively, you may run the native binary for your CPU architecture.

 ## Install